AdrianKrebs/cdc-docs/docs/start.md

 # Getting Started

-The following samples are written in Java with Junit5.
+The following samples are written in Java with JUnit5.
 See <a href="https://docs.pact.io/implementation-guides">implementation guide</a> for other languages.

 ## Service Consumer

-Add the following dependency to your pom.xml:
+Add the following dependencies to your pom.xml:

 ```
 <dependency>